freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 **What can I write an article about?**

 We welcome your help writing these articles.
-You don't have to be an expert in a topic to write about it.This entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.
+You don't have to be an expert in a topic to write about it.
+This entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.

 To help, find a `stub article` on our [Guide website](https://guide.freecodecamp.org), write the article, then open a pull request to replace the stub with your article.
 A [pull request](https://help.github.com/articles/about-pull-requests/) is how you'll suggest changes.
 It lets others know about, review, and eventually adopt your changes.